Public sector finances, UK: August 2025

 Expressing borrowing as a ratio of gross domestic product (GDP) – the value of everything produced in the UK economy in a 12-month period – gives an estimate of its affordability and provides a more thorough and reliable measure for comparison of the UK's fiscal position over time.

-We currently estimate the total borrowed in the FYE March 2025 was equivalent to 5.1% of GDP, 0.3 percentage points higher than in the FYE March 2024.
+We currently estimate that the total borrowed in the FYE March 2025 was equivalent to 5.1% of GDP, 0.2 percentage points higher than in the FYE March 2024.

 We describe the methodology used for the presentation of our GDP ratios in our The use of GDP in public sector fiscal ratio statistics methodology.